Best productivity apps

 Any note can have a 'reminder' attached, optionally sending an email alert for important tasks.
 Smart search tools scour everything you've collected to find the details you need.
 And Notebooks can be synced across all your devices as required, enabling you to view and work on them anywhere.

 You can go a long way with the free product, but Evernote also has some premium options.
 The Evernote Business plan includes Spaces, for instance, a way to organize your notes into separate collections, each of which can be used by individual teams, while the searchable Space Directory enables tracking what's happening right across your company.
-Prices start at £10.99 ($15.39) per user per month.
+A free version is available, with more advanced paid versions available for $7.99 a month, or $14.99 per user per month.

 Covers everything from simple to-do lists to project management